Cathedral of St. Matthew the Apostle

-The Cathedral of St. Matthew the Apostle in Washington, D.C., most commonly known as St. Matthew's Cathedral, is the seat of the Archbishop of the Archdiocese of Washington.
+The Cathedral of St. Matthew the Apostle in Washington, D.C., is a Catholic cathedral, most commonly known as St. Matthew's Cathedral.
+It is the seat of the archbishop of the Archdiocese of Washington.
 As St. Matthew's Cathedral and Rectory, it has been listed on the National Register of Historic Places since 1974.

-The cathedral is in downtown Washington at 1725 Rhode Island Avenue NW between Connecticut Avenue and 17th Street.
-The closest Metrorail station is Farragut North, on the Red Line.
+The cathedral is located in downtown Washington at 1725 Rhode Island Avenue NW between Connecticut Avenue and 17th Street.
 It is seven blocks north and two blocks west of the White House.